rosshadden/sublime-xpath/README.md

 - `only_show_xpath_if_saved` - whether or not to only show the current xpath in the status bar if the view is not dirty.
 This could be useful to save wasting CPU cycles (from constant parsing) when editing a document, for example.
 - `max_results_to_show` - the maximum number of results to show from the xpath query.
 Set to <= 0 for no limit.
 Useful to speed up display of results when there are lots.
 - `normalize_whitespace_in_preview` - whether or not to normalize whitespace for text results in the preview.
 Defaults to `false`, because there are situations when it is important to see exact results.
+- `variables` - a dictionary of custom variables, which can be used when writing an XPath query expression.

 ## Potential future improvements: